N7ghtm4r3/APIManager/README.md

 ## Tools available

-- **Trading tools** allow you to calculate things like percent, forecast of an asset, etc
+- **Trading tool** allow you to calculate things like percent, forecast of an asset, etc
+- **JsonHelper tool** allow you to fetch data from JSONObject with default value if not exits
 - **Cryptocurrency tool** allow you to fetch details about one coin like name, index, logo image and other

 The other tools will be gradually released